Carbrex/react-cocktails/README.md

 - React: A JavaScript library for building user interfaces.
 - React Router: Enables navigation and routing within the application.
-- CSS: Styling the components and layout of the application.
+- TailwindCSS: Styling the components and layout of the application.
 - The CocktailDB API: Provides the cocktail database and recipe information.

 ## Contributing